Ramen - Varieties and Ways to Enjoy this Japanese Soul Food

 Beni-shoga (Pickled Ginger)

-Beni-shoga is indispensable to any bowl of tonkotsu ramen.
+Beni-shoga, or pickled ginger, is indispensable to any bowl of tonkotsu ramen, providing a layer of contrasting flavor.
 Ginger is pickled in salt, or sun-dried then pickled in plum vinegar.
-This popular ingredient is also used in takoyaki, okonomiyaki and yakisoba.
+This popular ingredient is also used in takoyaki, okonomiyaki, and yakisoba.

 Kikurage (Sliced Mushrooms)

 These black mushrooms grow on fallen trees and dead branches from spring to autumn.
-They are mostly eaten in Eastern Asia.
+They are mostly eaten in Eastern Asia and as a topping to bowls of ramen in Japan.

 For more information on popular ramen toppings, take a look at The Secret to Delicious Ramen - 7 Basic Toppings!